 What Is CASA?

-CASA Kane County is a Guardian ad Litem, non-profit volunteer organization that advocates for the best interests of children in abuse, neglect, and probate court within the Juvenile Justice system.
+CASA Kane County is a Guardian ad Litem, non-profit volunteer organization that advocates for the best interests of children in abuse, neglect, and probate court within the Juvenile Justice system by training volunteers to become the voice of a child.
 The organization collaborates with our judiciary, agencies and the Department of Children and Family Services (DCFS) to find permanent and safe homes for children in foster care.
 CASA recruits, trains and supervises community volunteers that are then supported by 19 professional staff, 25 Board of Directors and 40 Children’s Ambassador Panel members.

 The first CASA program began in 1977 in Seattle, Washington by Judge David Soukup.
 He knew more needed to be done in the lives of children in foster care.
 He sparked a movement and today we have over 1,000 organizations nationally.